The DFL's Caucus & Convention Process

 Congressional District Convention Tasks:

-- Elect members to State Commissions and committees for the State Convention
+• Elect members to serve on State Standing Committees and State Convention Committees

 4. State Convention

 The State Convention is the supreme governing body of the Minnesota DFL Party.
-At the 2020 State Convention, delegates will:
+At the 2022 State Convention, to be held in Rochester, May 20-22, delegates will:

-- Present and deliberate amendments to the State DFL Constitution and Bylaws
+• Consider amendments to the DFL Constitution and Bylaws

-- Consider proposed resolutions for inclusion in the DFL Ongoing Platform and Action Agenda
+• Consider resolutions for inclusion in the DFL Ongoing Platform and Action Agenda

-State Conventions are held on even-numbered years with over 1,300 voting delegates in attendance.
-The convention is open to the public, and is held in different parts of the state every two years.
+State Conventions are held during even-numbered years with over 1,300 voting delegates in attendance.
 The State Central Committee is the governing body of the party between conventions.

-Every four years, delegates at the State Convention also elect at-large representatives to serve on the Democratic National Committee along with the state party chair and vice chair.
+In presidential election years, delegates at the State Convention elect at-large members to serve a four-year term on the Democratic National Committee along with the state party chair and first vice chair, and elect at-large national delegates to attend the Democratic National Convention.